What does Gratitude mean?

 A study conducted at the University of Pennsylvania showed that when people received a simple thank you email, their willingness to help again increased from 32% to 66%, almost doubling.
 It was also found that what motivated people to give their support was knowing that they were appreciated and valuable to someone.

 We all need certain things to live, but sometimes the desire for more is beyond our control.
-The society also exacerbates this consumerism.
+Society also exacerbates this consumerism.
 However, the pursuit of possessions only ensures a great deal of stress and permanent dissatisfaction.

 The problem lies in the fact that consumerism and materialism lead us to continually focus on what we do not have, rather than feeling satisfied with what we have already achieved.
 Therefore, an excellent strategy to combat this materialism is to practice gratitude.
 Always keep in mind Epicurus’ phrase: “Don’t spoil what you have by wishing for what you don’t have; remember that what you have now was once something you only wished for.”